-The Board believes that foods and beverages available to students at district schools should support the health curriculum and promote optimal health.
-Nutrition standards adopted by the district for all foods and beverages sold to students, including foods and beverages provided through the district's food service program, student stores, vending machines, fundraisers, or other venues, shall meet or exceed state and federal nutrition standards.
+The Board believes that all foods and beverages sold to students at district schools, including those available outside the district's reimbursable food services program, should support the health curriculum and promote optimal health taking into consideration the needs of students with special dietary needs.
+Nutrition standards adopted by the district for foods and beverages provided through student stores, vending machines, or other venues shall meet or exceed state and federal nutrition standards.

-'''

-(cf. 3312 - Contracts)

-(cf. 3554 - Other Food Sales)
+(cf. 3312 - Contracts) (cf. 3554 - Other Food Sales)

-'''

-The Superintendent or designee shall encourage school organizations to use healthy food items or non-food items for fundraising purposes.
-He/she also shall encourage school staff to avoid the use of non-nutritious foods as a reward for students' academic performance, accomplishments, or classroom behavior.
+The Superintendent or designee will request that school organizations promote healthy food items or non-food items for fundraising purposes.

+He/she also will request school staff to avoid the use of non-nutritious foods as a reward for students' academic performance, accomplishments, or classroom behavior.